Prep Your Home Now: Don’t Wait for Disaster

-7 Tips to Help You Get Your Home Ready for Fall The weather has been unseasonably warm, but can you feel it?
-It’s still there – it’s Fall!
-The leaves are changing, pumpkin spice is everywhere, the Fall events are in full swing.
-However, the change of seasons can take its toll on your home.
-That’s why it’s important to get your home ready for fall, which will also put you on the road to getting your home ready for winter.
-Fall Home Preparation Tips Here are some tips to help you prep your house: Prevent flooding by cleaning your gutters.
-Water that flows over the gutter’s edge can pool around the foundation and enter cracks and crevices.
-Over time, the pooling can create those cracks that can allow moisture into your basement.
-A gutter leaf is a good way to keep debris out of your gutters to make cleaning much easier.
-Clean the fireplace, chimney, or chimney pipe of debris so that a fire doesn’t occur.
-You can hire a chimney cleaner who will ensure a properly closed damper and that all charred wood and ash is removed.
-Outdoor faucets need to be drained to avoid freezing.
-An outdoor faucet with water still in it could freeze up and crack, which can cause a leak.
-Hoses should also be removed and shutoff valves turned to those faucets.
+7 Tips to Help You Prep Your Home for Fall The weather feels warm for now, but can you sense it?
+Fall is definitely here!
+The leaves are changing colors, pumpkin spice fills the air, and fall events are happening everywhere in Ashland.
+However, this change of seasons can still affect your home.
+Therefore, it’s important to prep your home now, which will also start the process of getting it ready for winter.
+Tips to Prep Your Home in the Fall Luckily, here are some tips to help you prep your house: Prevent flooding by cleaning your gutters.
+Water that overflows the gutter can pool around your foundation and get into cracks.
+Over time, this pooling can create cracks that let moisture into your basement.
+A gutter leaf guard helps keep leaves and debris out, making gutter cleaning much easier.
+Clean your fireplace, chimney, or chimney pipe to prevent fires.
+You can hire a chimney cleaner who will make sure the damper closes correctly and that they remove all burnt wood and ash.
+Next, drain your outdoor faucets to avoid freezing.
+Water left inside an outdoor faucet can freeze and crack it, which will cause a leak.
+Also, remove hoses and turn off the shutoff valves to those faucets.
 Gaps around windows should be sealed up so you can keep home energy costs down.
 Plus, you’ll be a lot more comfortable if you don’t feel cold air from outside blowing in on you when you’re trying to cozy up on the sofa.
-Have a roof inspection performed.
-This is the perfect time of year to have a roof inspector come and check for small bits of damage so that the damage doesn’t worsen over winter.
-Roof inspectors can also see if you are at risk for ice dams.
-Rochester, Buffalo, and Syracuse get cold and ice dams are common and damaging.
-Prevention is key so you’re not calling an ice dam removal service in the middle of winter to take care of a problem.
-Check vents to the furnace to make sure they are not clogged or covered up by furniture or rugs.
+Now, Here’s a Little More: Furthermore, schedule a roof inspection now.
+Specifically, this time of year is perfect to have a roof inspector come and check for small damage.
+Because this prevents the damage from getting worse over the winter.
+Additionally, roof inspectors can also tell you if you’re at risk for ice dams.
+Although less common in Rochester compared to some areas, prevention is still key.
+Therefore, you don’t want to call an ice dam removal service in the middle of winter to fix a problem.
+Next, vents to the furnace to make sure they are not clogged or covered up by furniture or rugs.
 Blocked vents are fire hazards and can affect airflow.
-Upgrade your security alarm system if you haven’t yet.
+Lastly, update our security alarm system if you haven’t yet.
 Systems can now detect fire, flood, and carbon monoxide.
 Carbon monoxide is a bigger danger in the fall.
 Carbon monoxide is a bigger danger in the fall – protect your family!
 Call Your Rochester Security Company Today!
 At SPS Fire & Security, we have helped people throughout Rochester, Syracuse, and Buffalo keep their homes safe and secure.
 These tips, along with our business security and home security services, will keep some money in your pocket and keep you and what’s yours safe.
 Call today at 585-770-0348 for a free estimate.

 Home Security – Securing Your Home for Winter Vacation